 Consider this a sartorial manifesto of sorts.
 Celebrate the woman you have become, not a number.
 And remember, great style is truly ageless.

-HOW TO LOOK FABULOUS AT 50 (or any age)
+HOW TO LOOK FABULOUS AT 50 (and beyond)

 1: GET BACK TO BASICS